pablop94/update-package-version/README.md

 npm run update-version params
 ```

-### Configuration
+## Configuration
 Place a file in your project's root directory called update-package-version.json
-This file will be read by the commands and will update the specified files with the specified configuration:
+This file will be read by the command and will update the specified files with the specified configuration:

 The file consists of a list of files and methods to update:
 ```